 Arnica is one of the best choices for bruises, sore muscle, joint and rheumatic pain, spasms, strains and after strenuous exercise.
 It works by increasing blood circulation, thus reduces inflammation and swelling, and thereby decreases pain and increases healing time.

 The result is a highly effective salve for bruises, sore muscle, joint and rheumatic pain, spasms, strains and after strenuous exercise.
 Salve’s texture is between balm and ointment, not too soft and not to hard.
 Easy to pick up with your finger and apply to the affected area when you need it.
-You can purchase it in my ETSY shop here.

 - Arnica is well know for its effect on inflammation, bruises and joint pain.